 Our Fractured World

 We live in fractured times….

-At the centre of our moment, the ultimate consquence of the soullessness of our society finds expression in climate change, the process where the true cost of our lifestyle starts to be reckoned.
+At the centre of our reality, the ultimate consquence of our soullessness finds expression in climate change.
+Here the true cost of our lifestyle starts to be reckoned.

-We need to tend to them to our images, give them attention.
+We need to tend to our images, give them attention.
 In return, they invite us to follow a path through the tangled pathways, dark alleys and sunlit clearings of our lives.